BenoitDelec/FadalBazooka.github.io/index.md

 -----------------
 ## What is sentiment analysis ?

 Sentiment analysis, also referred to as opinion mining, is a classification technique which aims to analyze sentences to extract the expressed sentiment from them, and capture how positive or negative this statement is.
 In our analysis, the [NLTK - Natural Language Toolkit](https://www.nltk.org) library was used and allowed to compute sentiment scores ranging from -1 to +1, corresponding to negative and postive extrema, respectively.
-In fact, the compound score was the one we selected and is the sum of positive, negative & neutral scores which is then normalized between -1(most extreme negative) and +1 (most extreme positive).
-The more Compound score closer to +1, the higher the positivity of the text.
+In fact, the *compound* score was the one we selected and is the sum of positive, negative & neutral scores which is then normalized between -1 (most extreme negative) and +1 (most extreme positive).
+The closer this *compound* to +1, the higher the positivity of the text.

-...

 ## What is stance ?

-...
+Sentiment analysis is thus a useful way to quantify a feeling from a text, but it is based on emotions rather than opinions.

+Thus, [stance analysis](https://en.wikipedia.org/wiki/Stance_(linguistics)) goes beyond this border, by determining if two sentences converge to similar or different opinions.
+This technique provides a classification of a list quotes when comparing with a *model* quote, by categorizing them into 4 sets : *agree*, *disagree*, *uncertain*, and *unrelated*.

 -----------------
 ## How legalization of same-sex marriage influenced the opinion of the authors of the quotes?